 Barbara Davis Center for Diabetes

 The Barbara Davis Center for Childhood Diabetes (BDC) specializes in type 1 diabetes research and care for children and adults.
 It is one of the largest diabetes institutes in the world.
-The Center is managed as a distinct administrative unit of the University of Colorado School of Medicine and has its dedicated building on the University of Colorado Anschutz Medical Campus in Aurora, Colorado.
+The Center is part of the University of Colorado School of Medicine and has its dedicated building on the Anschutz Medical Campus (map) in Aurora, Colorado.
 The Center was funded by Marvin Davis, in 1978, and is generously supported by the Children’s Diabetes Foundation (CDF).

 Clinicians, clinical researchers, and basic biomedical scientists work at the BDC to find the most effective treatment, prevention, and cure for type 1 diabetes.
 The Center provides state-of-the-art diabetes care to 3600 children and 2400 adults with diabetes from the Rocky Mountain Region as well as receiving national and international referrals.
 We also provide inpatient care to patients who are seen at the Children’s Hospital Colorado with any type of diabetes.

-The Center faculty teaches medical, physician assistant, nursing, and dental students.
+The Center’s faculty teach the medical, physician assistant, nursing, and dental students on campus.
 Residents and endocrinology fellows train at the Center on elective rotations.
 Basic science faculty members provide mentorship to pre-doctoral students and post-doctoral fellows from around the world.